Effective Date: April 1, 2014

 Patient Contacts.
 We may contact patients to remind them of appointments for treatment or medical care or to recommend possible treatment options or alternatives.
 We may also contact patients to discuss health-related benefits or services of interest.
 For example, we may call to remind patients about follow-up services and tasks to help manage a disease or to obtain opinions of the service received.

 Fundraising.
-We may disclose for fundraising activities a patient's contact information and dates of service.
+We may use and disclose certain PHI for our fundraising activities.
 Such disclosures would be to associates of, or a foundation related to, the Covenant Health Entity where the patient obtained services.
 You have the right to opt out of receiving such communications.

 Directory.
 A Covenant Health Entity that is a hospital or facility may maintain limited directory information (e.g., patient name, location, and general condition).
 The directory information may also include religious affiliation, which would be released only to clergy.
 Unless you object, the directory information (except for religious affiliation) will be released to those who ask for you by name.
 You may request that your information not be included in the directory or limit the information in the directory.